What is the Difference Between Product Manager and Product Marketing Manager?

 What does a product marketing manager do?

 Often people (sometimes even the professionals themselves) can not exactly recognize where the responsibilities of product managers and product marketing managers begin and end, and where they might overlap with each other.
+Moreover, sometimes they even have a vague idea of what product marketing is.

-The roles of PM and PMM can vary significantly across companies, industries or even countries.
+The roles of PM and PMM can vary significantly across companies, industries, or even countries.

 There are companies where a product manager and product marketing manager are both struggle to own responsibility for given functions.